Spymonkey: Love In

 In 2011, Spymonkey created Love In, a cabaret show bringing together some of the funniest routines from previous shows.
 These included Petra Massey's pole-dancing Joan of Arc from Bless, and her orgasmic ping-pong ball firing act, which featured in both Zumanity and Cooped.
 There was also new material, in which the quartet appeared as the 'Love In Organisation', wearing cream outfits and beatific expressions.
 According to Dominic Maxwell in The Times, "There's some nice new material here, with their New Age talk, coy high fives – 'mid-fives', if you will – and the sort of audience participation that loosens you up rather than freezes you up.
 Mostly though it's a framing device for self-contained bits of business.
 This is proper clowning, conveyed with a sinewy physicality and a relish for upstaging: Jacques Lecoq meets Little and Large."
-The show was directed by Christopher Green, with original material by Cal McCrystal.
+The show was directed by Kit Green, with original material by Cal McCrystal.